Mock Test for Delhi Police Head Constable

 Option b – Article-32 and Article-226

-(a) the power of the Judiciary to pronounce upon the constitutionality of laws and executive orders.
+(a) The judiciary’s power to examine the constitutionality of laws and executive actions.

-Option a – the power of the Judiciary to pronounce upon the constitutionality of laws and executive orders
+Option a – The judiciary’s power to examine the constitutionality of laws and executive actions.

-Which one of the following jurisdictions of the Indian judiciary covers Public Interest Litigation?
+Which jurisdiction of the Indian judiciary is linked to Public Interest Litigation (PIL)?

 (a) Appellate jurisdiction